 4. Dirt Contamination

 Even if you are diligent about cleaning your car and keeping it in good condition, there’s probably one area you neglect.
 The fuel filler neck is the opening where you fill-up the gas tank.
-It’s a spot that seems to collect dirt quite easily but never seems to get cleaned out.
+It’s a spot that seems to collect dirt quite easily, but never seems to get cleaned out.

-If the fuel filler neck or inlet becomes contaminated, it can stop the cap from sealing and lead to other malfunctions.
+If the fuel filler neck or inlet becomes contaminated, it can stop the cap from sealing and can lead to other malfunctions.
 As the buildup becomes worse, you could also see the Check Fuel Fill Inlet warning.
 Beyond that, dirt that’s allowed to sit on the components can eventually lead to breakdown or corrosion of the parts.
 Do yourself a favor and clean the area out with a rag when you are washing your car.